Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 You know outstanding travel photography when you see it.
-Beautiful photographs that just make you want to go to there.
+Beautiful photographs that make you want to go to there.
 Something colorful, something exotic, or perhaps something delicious.
-Yet sometimes you wonder just what you ought to be photographing when you travel.
+Yet sometimes you wonder what you should photograph when you travel.
 This post and podcast episode is all about helping you find the scenes and subjects that help you create your own outstanding travel photography.

 Think Like a Coffee Table Book

 Coffee table books, on any subject, are compelling.
 People know it’s a book of photos and people love photos.
 Why are they so popular?

 It’s because coffee table books aren’t just filled with random photos.
 They tell a story about a subject.
 In your case, it’s your travel destination as seen through your eyes.
 These coffee table books don’t just shoot the highlights.
 They cover everything from big to small.
 The story isn’t just the major iconic photo from your site.
 Instead, tell a story that includes all the nuances that evoke memories or curiosity you experienced during your travel.

 Visiting a major tourist destination like Rome has many famous buildings and works of art.
 Yet that’s only a fraction of what it’s like to travel to Rome.